devsu/docker-tao/README.md

 ## Approach

-All the images are built in top of alpine, to avoid issues of different ids for the `www-data` user.

 The `docker-compose.yml` file defines 3 services:

-- **code**: A container that has the application code built from the source code
+- **code**: A container that has the application built from the source code.
-- **php-fpm**: The container that will run the application
+- **php-fpm**: The container that will run the application.
-- **web**: An nginx web server
+- **web**: An nginx web server.

 The three of them share a named volume, which contain the application code.

+All images are built in top of Linux alpine, to avoid issues of different ids for the `www-data` user.

 ## Building TAO

 The Dockerfile at the `builder` folder builds TAO from the source code releases at https://github.com/oat-sa/package-tao/releases.

-It's published in docker-hub at ... , but if you want, you can build it yourself.
+It's published in docker-hub at https://hub.docker.com/repository/docker/devsu/tao-code, but if you want, you can build it yourself.

 ```
 docker build -t tao-code -f builder/Dockerfile